 The following represents an assessment of the weather experienced across the UK during Summer 2017 (June, July and August) and how it compares with the 1981 to 2010 average.

 This summer was rather wet, with rainfall above average for the UK in each individual month.
 It was also slightly warmer than average, but that is largely due to a warm June, as from mid-July onwards the weather was often on the cool side with an unsettled westerly regime.
 Sunshine amounts were slightly below average for many western areas, but near or above average further east.

-June 2017 was warmer than average in all areas, by only a small margin in north-west Scotland but by well over 2 °C over most of eastern England, and the UK monthly mean temperature was 1.5 °C above the long-term average, making it provisionally the equal fifth warmest June in a series since 1910.
+June 2017 was warmer than average in all areas, by only a small margin in north-west Scotland but by well over 2 °C over most of eastern England, and the UK monthly mean temperature was 1.5 °C above the long-term average, making it the equal fifth warmest June in a series since 1910.
 July continued warmer than average for the first half in the south, but cooler in the north; cooler weather more generally later in the month meant that the overall mean temperature for the month was equal to the long-term average.
 August was a rather cool month generally, aside from a warmer spell later in the month, with a UK mean temperature 0.4 °C below average.

 North-western areas were duller than average during June, while eastern and south-east England were sunnier.
 In contrast, north-western areas had the best of the sunshine in July, most especially Shetland, while other areas were near or slightly below normal.
 August was on the dull side in the west and a little brighter further east.
-Sunshine totals for the UK overall were 96% of average in June, 99% of average in July, and 98% of average in August.
+Sunshine totals for the UK overall were 92% of average in June, 98% of average in July, and 95% of average in August.

-|The provisional mean value is 14.7 °C, which is 0.4 °C above the 1981-2010 average.||The provisional total is 325 mm, which is 135% of the 1981-2010 average.||The provisional total is 494 hours, which is 98% of the 1981-2010 average.|
+|The mean value is 14.7 °C, which is 0.4 °C above the 1981-2010 average.||The total is 315 mm, which is 131% of the 1981-2010 average.||The total is 480 hours, which is 95% of the 1981-2010 average.|